Open In Colab

 Notice that the average iteration counts per step are much reduced.
 In fact, part B of the algorithm only requires a single iteration.

 Now we look at the performance of this algorithm with a sequence of runs, similar to before.
-The HDF5 files are renamed md_milcshake_0.hdf5 etc, to reflect the constraint algorithm.
+Once again, the output files are moved into a subdirectory.

 [ ]: